lbrihoum/Irma_Moves/README.md

 ### predictIrmaChange(char str, Move irmaMove);
 The best function!
 This function starts by printing the map board with Irma in its starting position.
 This function calls createMapBoard() function to create a 2D char array to represent the map board, and then calls the printMapBoard() function to print it to the screen.
+The return value is the pointer to the allocated 2D array.
+Or null if any call to malloc() fails.

+### parseNotationString(char str, Move irmaMove);
+This function recieves an algebraic notation string (str) and one (Move) struct pointer.
+The function will parse str and extract information about Irma moves encoded there, and populate all corresponding fields in the struct pointed to by irmaMove.
+It will set the from_location, current_location, to_location, irma.windspeed, and irma.windgusts feilds in the struct.
+With this information, it will denote which column and/or row the Irma's move is coming from and determine where Irma will end.
+There is no return value.

+## Compiling
+To compile multiple source files at the command lind:
+- gcc IrmaMoves.c testcase01.c
+And then run the file by:
+- ./IrmaMoves.exe